MileHacker Logo

 Autumn Sept-Oct

 Many find autumn the most pleasant.
-Temperatures average 10-20°C (50-68°F), skies are clear, and the level of precipitation is low.
+Temperatures average 10-20°C (50-68°F), skies are clear, and the level of rainfall is low.

 Winter November-March

 Winters are cold and dry, with average temperatures ranging from -10°C to 0°C (14-32°F).
 Lows often drop below -15°C (5°F).
-Snowfall is negligible, and humidity levels are very low.
+Snowfall is negligible, and the levels of humidity are very low.

 • Heavy winter clothing is suitable for comfort.

-• Some outdoor activities may be inaccessible; certain attractions might close or operate with limited hours.
+• Some outdoor it's possible that activities be inaccessible; certain attractions might close or operate with limited hours.

 • This period has the lowest prices for accommodation and flights.